gedankenstuecke/jekyll-theme-basically-basic/docs/about.md

         <h2>…to London! 🇬🇧💂…</h2>
         <p>
-            That's why I'm super happy that we're now living in London!
-In Greenwich I have a <a href="https://en.wikipedia.org/wiki/Greenwich_Park">lot</a>
+            That's why I was super happy when wee then moved to London!
+In Greenwich I had a <a href="https://en.wikipedia.org/wiki/Greenwich_Park">lot</a>
             <a href="https://en.wikipedia.org/wiki/East_Greenwich_Pleasaunce">of</a>
             <a href="https://en.wikipedia.org/wiki/Charlton_Park,_Greenwich">parks</a> for me to zoom around in!
         </p>
         <p>
-            And not only parks, I also get to ride on busses and chase these animals I've never seen before in France: Squirrels 🐿️ and foxes 🦊!
+            And not only parks, I also got to ride on busses and chase these animals I've never seen before in France: Squirrels 🐿️ and foxes 🦊!
         </p>
     </div>